iopav/Notebook-p1/SE/SE.md

 plan-driven process:

-​	plan and schedule all of the process activities before starting development
+​	plan and schedule all of the process activities before starting development, Progress measured against plan

 Stages: